Skip to main content

 Geometric

-Traders usually prefer using a geometric bot because its order sizes are determined by a fixed amount of the quote currency.
-This means that each lower buying level allows the bot to acquire more of the base currency than a higher level, thereby increasing its ability to improve the average cost of acquiring the base currency during price drops.
+Traders often prefer geometric bots because order sizes are fixed in the quote currency.
+This structure allows the bot to accumulate more of the base currency as prices drop, improving the average cost during downturns.

-• The step is determined by a percentage value of the price.
+• Step Size: Determined by a percentage of the price.

 Arithmetic